axi0mX/ipwndfu/README.md

 ## Quick start guide for checkm8

 1. Use a cable to connect device to your Mac.
-Hold buttons are required to enter DFU Mode.
+Hold buttons as needed to enter DFU Mode.

 2. First run ```./ipwndfu -p``` to exploit the device.
 Repeat the process if it fails, it is not reliable.